Optometry Practice Staffing: Build Your Dream Team

 Every task patients complete digitally frees staff time for higher-value activities.

-Common Optometry Practice Staffing Mistakes to Avoid
+What Common Optometry Practice Staffing Mistakes Should You Avoid?

 Learn from others’ errors.
 These mistakes derail otherwise solid staffing strategies: